theevo/CategorySwiper/Discovery-tree.md

 [^31]: I wrote this with the intent to make an API call queue.
 After glancing at [Sundell's article](https://www.swiftbysundell.com/articles/a-deep-dive-into-grand-central-dispatch-in-swift/) on the matter, that felt like a long-term investment that would be better spent post-MVP.
 Could I get away with something simpler?
 I took a good look at `runTaskAndAdvanceState()` and concluded that indeed, the batch should be cleared by the time new transactions are fetched.
 I think placing a limit on the number of swipes is a good thing.
 It limits the number of transactions that can be batched, and it also prevents cognitive overload.
 If things get out of hand, I could also build in a 2 second delay before the searchPrecedingMonths starts.
 [^32]: If the last card is swiped left, the user will see the edit screen for brief moment and then see the SwipedAllCardsView.
 The previous transactions are batched, not the one that was "abandoned."
 The state advances to done before the user can change the category.
 Luckily, with the logic in place, the abandoned transaction is not cleared, since no new Category was given.
 [^33]: I was definitely puzzled by this bug.
 It turns out that Environment Variables you add to a scheme don't work after the Simulator or physical iOS device (aka Run Destination) is no longer paired to a run session with Xcode.
 In other words, in order for an app to "see" Environment Variables, Xcode must run with that Run Destination.
+[^34]: I revisited the topic of HTTP headers, because I was curious if they were encrypted over HTTPS.
+After looking at an [intro to URLSession](https://cocoacasts.com/networking-fundamentals-how-to-make-an-http-request-in-swift), I questioned why I put the Bearer token into the `URLSessionConfiguration` and not the `URLRequest.` This bloke wrote [an emotionally charged article](https://ampersandsoftworks.com/posts/bearer-authentication-nsurlsession/) about how he went through great lengths to discover that URLSesh Config was the answer.
+I had followed his advice from the beginning of this app's development without testing it myself, but now, after trying it myself with just URLRequest sans URLSesh Config, the bloke was absolutely right.
+URLSesh Config is absolutely required for Bearer tokens.
+I also want to credit this bloke for saving me hours of frustration.